Kuala Lumpur Airport

 Passengers travelling through Kuala Lumpur International Airport should remember that bringing alcohol into Kuala Lumpur is prohibited.

-The airport is located in Sepang, 31 miles (50km) south of Kuala Lumpur.
+The airport is located in Sepang, 28 miles (45km) south of Kuala Lumpur.

 Getting to the city

 The Express Rail Link train provides the fastest transportation to the city centre.
 The KLIA Ekspres and the KLIA Transit links the airport to Kuala Lumpur (KL Sentral - City Air Terminal) and vice versa.
-Journeys run from 5am to 12.30am and cost about RM35 one way, RM70 return.
-At the City Air Terminal departing passengers have the option of checking-in their luggage, receiving their boarding passes and proceeding to board the train for the airport.
+Trains run from 5am to 12:30am and cost about MYR 35 one way, and MYR 70 return.
+At the City Air Terminal departing passengers have the option of checking in their luggage, receiving their boarding passes and proceeding to board the train for the airport.
 Immigration clearance will be completed there.
 Travel time between KL Sentral and the airport is 28 minutes on the KLIA Express and 37 minutes on the KLIA Transit.
-Taxis are also available.
-Many hotels can arrange for a car to pick up guests, though this is generally more expensive than taking a taxi.
-An express coach service runs from the airport to KL Sentral for RM10 one way, RM18 return.
+Many hotels will arrange for a car to pick up guests, though this is generally more expensive than taking a taxi.
+An express coach service runs from the airport to KL Sentral for MYR 10 one way, MYR 18 return.

 Tel: + 60 (0)3 8776 2000.

-Avis, Budget, Hertz, National, Thrifty, and a number of local car rental companies are all represented at the airport.
-Most visitors opt to avoid driving in Kuala Lumpur, and instead take taxis.
+Avis, Hertz and a number of local car rental companies are represented at the airport.

-Taxis are available; they should be paid for in advance at the three ticket counters in the International Arrivals Hall, Domestic Arrival Hall, and Domestic Baggage Reclaim on the Arrival Level.
-Prices are linked to distance and type of taxi: budget Daewoo and Proton taxis are cheapest, premier limos the most expensive.
-There is an added surcharge between midnight and 6am.
+Taxis are available; they should be paid for in advance at the ticket counter.
+Prices are linked to distance and type of taxi; there is an added surcharge between midnight and 6am.

 Transfer between terminals

 An Aerotrain provides a free service between terminals.
-A shuttle bus runs every 30 mins between the low cost carrier terminal (LCCT) and Kuala Lumpur International Airport (KLIA) and costs RM 1.50.
+A shuttle bus runs every 30 mins between the low cost carrier terminal (LCCT) and Kuala Lumpur International Airport (KLIA).

-Airport facilities include lounges/travel clubs, left luggage, disabled and nursery/baby changing facilities; banks, bureaux de change and ATMs; restaurants and bars, post office, pharmacy; and duty-free shops.
+Airport facilities include lounges, left luggage, disabled and baby changing facilities, banks, bureaux de change and ATMs, restaurants and bars, a post office, a pharmacy and duty-free shops.

-Parking at Kuala Lumpur International Airport starts at MYR 3.50 for the first hour, and MYR 2-3 per hour after that.
-There are two main car parks offering long and short-term parking.
+Parking at Kuala Lumpur International Airport starts at MYR 4 for the first hour, and MYR 2-4 per hour after that.

 RM45, which is usually included in the ticket price.